Fort Grozny Autodrom: Competition

 On average, up to 70 events of various levels were held at the autodrome per year as of 2015.
-Among the all-Russian competitions, Formula-Master Russia in the 2015 season and stages of the Russian Circuit Racing Series since 2016 have been held at the circuit.
+Among the all-Russian competitions, Formula Masters Russia in the 2015 season and stages of the Russian Circuit Racing Series since 2016 have been held at the circuit.

 Lap records

-The official race lap records at the Fort Grozny Autodrom are listed as:
+As of October 2025, the fastest official race lap records at the Fort Grozny Autodrom are listed as: